awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-dotnet.md

 The example performs the following tasks:
 + Sets up an Amazon Simple Notification Service \(Amazon SNS\) topic

-  Amazon Glacier sends a notification to this topic after it completes the job\.
+  Glacier sends a notification to this topic after it completes the job\.
 + Sets up an Amazon Simple Queue Service \(Amazon SQS\) queue\.

   The example attaches a policy to the queue to enable the Amazon SNS topic to post messages\.
 + Initiates a job to download the specified archive\.

-  In the job request, the example specifies the Amazon SNS topic so that Amazon Glacier can send a message after it completes the job\.
+  In the job request, the example specifies the Amazon SNS topic so that Glacier can send a message after it completes the job\.
 + Periodically checks the Amazon SQS queue for a message\.

   If there is a message, parse the JSON and check if the job completed successfully\.
 If it did, download the archive\.
 The code example uses the JSON\.NET library \(see [JSON\.NET](http://json.codeplex.com/)\) to parse the JSON\.